tsoumakas/mulan/mulan/readme.txt

-Mulan's 1.3.0 release contains:
+Mulan's 1.4.0 release contains:

 A jar file with Mulan classes (mulan.jar)
-A jar file with Weka classes, upon which Mulan is built (weka.jar) A jar file with Mulan sources (mulan-src.jar)
+A jar file with Weka classes, upon which Mulan is built (weka-3.7.6.jar) A jar file with Mulan sources (mulan-src.jar)
 A folder with the API reference documentation for offline inspection (apidoc/) A folder with a sample dataset (data/)
-A change log file with changes from the previous Mulan version (changelog-1.3.0) This readme file (readme)
+A change log file with changes from previous Mulan versions (changelog.txt) A license file (license.txt)
+An xml build file (build.xml)
+This readme file (readme.txt)

 To get started with Mulan please refer to our online documentation: http://mulan.sourceforge.net/starting.html